 We face a threat that is larger and more insidious than most of us realized when we began this fight in 2014.
 We – ALL OF US – remain at risk.

-Your support will enable us to put forth the strongest defense yet to ensure that our town of Haymarket and Western Prince William County avoid becoming a data center dumping ground, dotted by power substations, with communities crisscrossed by multiple high voltage transmission lines.
+Your support will enable us to put forth the strongest defense yet to ensure that our neighborhoods in Haymarket and Gainesville in Western Prince William County avoid becoming communities crisscrossed by multiple high voltage transmission lines and dotted with substations.

 What is the Risk:

-To power three proposed Amazon Web Services data centers in Haymarket, Dominion Virginia Power has filed an application with the State Corporation Commission (SCC) to build an electric substation fed by high-voltage transmission lines running through local neighborhoods and natural space (from DVP application: estimated cost $51M: $30.2M overhead transmission lines, $20.8M substation).
+To power three proposed Amazon Web Services data centers outside the town limits of Haymarket, Dominion Virginia Power filed an application with the State Corporation Commission (SCC) to build an electric substation fed by high-voltage transmission lines running through local neighborhoods and natural space.
 This “Amazon Extension Cord” requires outright seizure of property, confiscation of rights of way, and invasive construction.

 Who is at Risk:

-And it cannot be said enough, the current route debate is just the beginning: Amazon is planning not one, but three data centers.
-Dominion will seek additional transmission routes into Haymarket from the north or south, which will put all prior routes back into play.
+And it cannot be said enough, the current route debate is just the beginning: Amazon is planning not one, but three new data centers.
+And, Dominion will seek additional north or south transmission routes into a Haymarket substation, at some point in the future to further expand their network grid.

 What does all of this mean to You:

-You are part of a unified and diverse group of political and community allies fighting for one cause.
+You are part of a unified and diverse group of community allies fighting for one cause.
 To discourage Amazon and Dominion in every way possible, we are asking everyone to insist that Amazon pay for the I-66 Hybrid underground route.
 It’s Amazon’s need – the “Customer” need is called out 80 different times in the application.
-The cost should be Amazon’s responsibility.
+The SCC Commissioners themselves have officially declared “It is uncontested that a retail customer of the Company (Dominion Energy) is driving the identified need for this Project.”
+The cost should be Amazon’s or Dominion’s responsibility – not Va. citizen ratepayers who have no need for this project.

 How can You fight this:

-Like before, we cannot match Dominion dollar for dollar; we have to fight with more brains because we are smaller, with more passion because we are right, and with more intensity because it’s our community.
+We have to fight with more brains because we are smaller, with more passion because we are right, and with more intensity because it’s our community.
 To make this happen, we’ve got to get our voice heard.
-The Coalition will continue to advocate only for the I-66 Hybrid Route, which traverses along I-66 and is partially buried – and with a provision to compel Amazon to pay for burying the line.
+The Coalition will continue to advocate only for the I-66 Hybrid Route, which traverses along I-66 and is partially buried – and with a provision to compel Amazon to pay for burying the line – IF the Need is proven.

 The critical time is now for everyone to defend their community’s property values and quality of life.
 The stark reality is – you can fight now – or you will be fighting later!